 The Program’s Volunteers, called Peer Support Volunteers, offer one-on-one support, monitoring and guidance through the process of intervention, treatment, advocacy, professional reintegration to practice and recovery.
 While many of the Peer Support Volunteers are recovering themselves, some have both academic background and personal experience with chemical dependency and/or abuse in their families.
 Formal training is provided to the Peer Support Volunteers and other Volunteers on pertinent clinical topics related to impairment, intervention, monitoring, relapse and other recovery issues.

 The Program does not pay for or underwrite treatment, but does pay for training expense, travel and lodging for the Peer Support Volunteers.
-Administrative costs such as salary, telephone, fax and office expenses are covered by NCCDP as “operational expenses.”
+Administrative costs such as salary, telephone, and office expenses are covered by NCCDP as “operational expenses.”
 The NCCDP currently is engaged in non-profit fundraising to assist impaired Dental Professionals in need, with the monies raised being allocated to one of two Funds.
 Monies intended for no interest treatment loans go to an endowment managed by the NC Community Foundation in Raleigh, NC.
-Emergency and Educational monies are earmarked by donors for the Dr. Jake Thorpe CDP Support Fund.
+Emergency and educational monies are earmarked by donors for the Dr. Jake Thorpe NCCDP Support Fund.